 Built for medium-sized faces and with eight different colors, the Wild 2.0 has a wide frame (69 mm), average length (125 mm), and average bridge (15 mm).
 The grip is still in play with an adjustable nose piece and rubber template tips for security.

 3. Shwood ACTV Collection – For the Active Conservationist

 An original wooden sunglass manufacturer, Shwood, was founded in 2009 and is known for the uniqueness of each frame and material.
-Moreover, the company is constantly experimenting and pioneering new natural materials into their eyewear, including stabilized seashells and oxidized metals.
+Moreover, the company is constantly experimenting and pioneering new natural materials into its eyewear, including stabilized seashells and oxidized metals.
 No matter the materials, you can bet that it is the world’s most premium component.

-Shwood’s ACTV collection offers performance sunglasses needed for active lifestyles combined with a classic sunglass style.
+Shwood’s ACTV collection offers performance sunglasses for active lifestyles combined with a classic sunglass style.
 These sunglasses are built for the outdoors.
 Each pair of sunglasses in the ACTV collection includes a 7-layer reflective coating with 100% UVA/UVB protection and polarized optics with smudge-resistant coating.
 In addition to being anti-fog, the ACTV collection has face-locking adjustable nose pads and rubberized adjustable temple tips to prevent any slippage.